movim/movim/INSTALL.md

 ## 6. Admin panel

-The admin panel is available directly from the Movim UI once an admin user is logged in.
+The admin panel is available directly from the Movim UI once an admin user is logged in using its XMPP account.

 To set a user admin login at least once (to register it in the database).
 You can then set him admin using the following command.